 What I define as Sleep Training (and what most, if not all of the debate about Sleep Training is linked to - I listed the top 3)

-There are various other techniques, such as sleep shaping, bedtime rituals, safe bed-sharing, seated settling (when your baby falls asleep sitting up with your help and then are lowered down into lying position) and multi-sensory strategies, and a whole range of others for toddlers and older children, mostly people do not associate these various other techniques with sleep training, but it is fair to say they are part of a sleep coaches toolbox
+There are various other techniques, such as sleep shaping, floor beds, bedtime rituals, soothing ladder, safe bed-sharing, seated settling (when your baby falls asleep sitting up with your help and then are lowered down into lying position) and multi-sensory strategies, and a whole range of others for toddlers and older children, mostly people do not associate these various other techniques with sleep training, but it is fair to say they are part of a good sleep coaches toolbox

 What is a Sleep Consultancy?